se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Benefit: Angular provides a declarative user interface.

 Angular uses HTML to define the app’s user interface.
-HTML is a declarative language which is more intuitive and less convoluted than defining the interface procedurally in JavaScript.
+HTML is a declarative language which is more intuitive than using imperative code to define the UI.
+Imperative code requires you to define <i>how to perform an action</i> that is describe the flow.
+Declarative code, on the other hand enables you to describe the logic without worrying about the implementation.
 How does it help?
 You don’t need to invest your time in program flows and in deciding what loads first.
-Define what you require and Angular will take care of it.
-In other words, declarative code enables you to describe what you want done without worrying about how.

 Lets see a working example.